-G6PD deficiency
+G6PD Deficiency

 Diterbitkan pada: 22/07/2025

-This article was contributed by Dr Yeoh Seen Hun, Consultant General Paediatrician at Pantai Hospital Cheras.
+This G6PD deficiency article was contributed by Dr Yeoh Seen Hun, Consultant General Paediatrician at Pantai Hospital Cheras.
 To book an appointment or learn more about Dr Yeoh Seen Hun and his clinic, click here.

 G6PD deficiency (Glucose-6-phosphate dehydrogenase deficiency) is a genetic disorder caused by mutations in the G6PD gene.
 This enzyme plays a crucial role in protecting red blood cells from oxidative damage.
-A deficiency can led to episodes of hemolysis (destruction of red blood cells) when triggered by certain foods, infections, or medications.
+A deficiency can lead to episodes of hemolysis (destruction of red blood cells) when triggered by certain foods, infections, or certain medications.

 Estimated prevalence: 3%-6% of Malaysian newborns, with higher rates reported in certain ethnic groups particularly among Malays and Chinese.

-It is one of the conditions screened for in the Malaysian national newborn screening program, due to the potential for severe neonatal jaundice and hemolytic crises.
+It is one of the conditions screened for in the Malaysian national newborn screening program, due to the potential for severe jaundice and hemolytic crises.

 What are the signs and symptoms of G6PD deficiency in newborns and children?